-The landscape of the Isle of Wight AONB has been shaped over the centuries by the activities of people.
-Its character adds to the quality of life of communities within the Isle of Wight AONB and is the draw for the millions of visitors who come to the Isle of Wight each year.
+The landscape of the Isle of Wight National Landscape has been shaped over the centuries by the activities of people.
+Its character adds to the quality of life of communities within the National Landscape and is the draw for the millions of visitors who come to the Isle of Wight each year.